saylordotorg/course_chem107/Unit02.md

+---
+layout: default
+title: "CHEM107: Inorganic Chemistry"
+course_description: "A study of the chemistry, properties, and reactivity of metal-containing compounds.
+Topics include atomic structure and electron configurations, bonding theories, ionic bonding, ionic solids and packing structures, band theory, alloys, semiconductors, and superconductors, inorganic acids and bases, and the properties and compounds of Group 1-7 elements."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Complex Ions and Coordination Compounds** <span id="2"></span>
 *This unit will teach you the strengths and weaknesses of valence bond